About Stéphane Pellé

 I have always known that my perfect job after my professional basketball career would be one that involved passion, challenge, and hard work.
 After 9 years of playing Internationally, I finally went for it.

-You're looking for someone who knows the fundamentals to playing at the highest level; Someone who understands your frustration on the court when things are not going your way; And someone who can teach you how to elevate your individual basketball skills and CONFIDENCE in order to become an ELITE PLAYER.
+You're looking for someone who knows the fundamentals of playing at the highest level; Someone who understands your frustration on the court when things are not going your way; And someone who can teach you how to elevate your individual basketball skills and CONFIDENCE in order to become an ELITE PLAYER.

 In sport, coaches always elaborate a specific plan to increase their chances of winning a competition.